 A bit of everything

-While the rise of exchange-traded funds has given investors plenty of ways to make extremely narrow bets on specialized corners of the market, core funds generally seek to find broad exposure across traditional investing boundaries.
+While the rise of exchange-traded funds (ETFs) has given investors plenty of ways to make extremely narrow bets on specialized corners of the market, core funds generally seek to find broad exposure across traditional investing boundaries.
 Some core funds combine stocks and bonds within a single fund.
 Others hold just stocks but bring together different categories, like growth and value stocks or large- and small-company stocks.
 As a result, instead of having to buy a bunch of specialized funds to cover all your bases, a small number of core funds can make up the bulk of your portfolio.

-In the meantime, don't let all the choices out there overwhelm you.
+Don't let all the choices out there overwhelm you.
 Once you find some strong core funds, the rest of your portfolio will fall into place.